da-imran/jiran-tetangga/README.md

   - Park conditions
 - 📬 Residents can report damages or concerns
 - 🧠 Admin system for managing updates and users
-- 🤖 WhatsApp bot integration
+- 🤖 Discord Webhook Notifications
 - 🐳 Docker support + local and cloud deployment ready

 ---